bregman-arie/system-design-notebook/README.md

 It may sound crazy, but in some cases, scaling your system might actually lead to worse results and that's exactly what negative scalability is all about.
 Scalability factor is below 0.

+### Failover

+Failover (or failover strategy) is the process of switching upon a failure from non-operational system (application, storage, DB, ...) to an operational system or a previous operational state of the same system.

+It used to be done either automatically or manually.
+Today, especially in the era of public clouds, this process is often automated.

+#### Cold Standby

+TODO
 ### Networking

 #### Public IP